 “The mountains are calling and I must go”John Muir

-We have been to Sierra Nevada Mountains at least 1 time per year since 2011.
-Paul occasionally works in Modesto or Madera, CA. Each city is close to Yosemite, Kings Canyon and Sequoia National Parks.
+We have been to the Sierra Nevada Mountains at least 1 time per year since 2011.
+Paul occasionally works in Modesto or Madera, CA. Each city is close to Yosemite, Kings Canyon, and Sequoia National Parks.
 There is so much to see on such a large scale that it is impossible to take it in on 1 or even 10 visits, even if it is just to one of the above-mentioned parks.

 ” Climb the mountain and get their good tidings.
 Nature’s peace will flow into you as sunshine